SaaraLeppis/SaaraLeppis/README.md

 I study Full Stack Web Development @ Business College Helsinki.
 Program started in August 2021 and ends in December 2022.

-We have studied basics of JavaScript, HTML and CSS, React and Node.
+We have studied basics of JavaScript, HTML and CSS, React, Node and TypeScript.
 In group project ([movesapp](https://github.com/SaaraLeppis/movesapp) in my repositories) we have learned to use
 - GIT in softwaredevelopment
 - [SCRUM](https://www.scrum.org/) and what are the responsibilities of different roles